Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 ## Overview

 ### Level 4
-The 3 Level 4 monsters share the following effect, which can be used any number of times each turn.
+The 3 Level 4 monsters have 1900 ATK and share the following effect, which can be used any number of times each turn.

 > If another card is banished (even during the Damage Step): You can Special Summon this card from your hand or Graveyard, or add this banished card to your hand.